gershnik/objc-helpers/README.md

 `operator<<` to print to an `std::ostream`.
 This outputs `UTF8String`.

+`NSStringCharAccess` -  a fast accessor for NSString characters via STL container interface.
+This uses approach similar to `CFStringInlineBuffer` one.

 ### `NSNumberUtil.h` ###

 `NSNumberLess` comparator.
 This allows `NSNumber` objects to be used as keys in `std::map` or `std::set` as well as used in STL sorting and searching algorithms.